fatalaijon/refactoring/README.md

 * Refactoring: replace indexed for loop with for-each loop
   - the for-each loop shows your **intention** more clearly than the indexed for loop (improve code clarity)
-  - also use string.indexOf(char) instead of the more complex string.contains(string)
+  - use string.indexOf(char) instead of the more complex string.contains(string)
   - this avoids creating a lot of 1-char string objects inside the loop

 ```java